 2020/21.
 The coronacoaster on which we all sat (and are perhaps still sitting), with barely a safety buckle between us, witnessing furloughs, redundancies and the highest rate of unemployment since 2016.
 And yet also some 85,000 new businesses bravely launching into an uncharted landscape and an inspiring amount of innovative approaches to staying financially afloat during the ‘new normal’.

 While many have faltered through no fault of their own, others have flourished – well, bloomed at least – and managed to keep their heads above water through what can only be deemed pretty damn fine improvisation.
 What a ride.
 The key business trends forced upon us by 2020 were the ability to adapt and sheer resilience, which, in many cases worked a treat and so are sure to stick around this year.

 Here are our predictions on what business trends will rise from 2020 & 2021’s ashes, helping us build a far more stable 2022.

 Cashflow is everything

-Getting to grips with cashflow shot right to the top of every determined business’s to-do list in 2020 and will remain just as critical throughout 2021, which will be a year of gradual recovery at best.
-A cashflow forecast plots anticipated income and expenses on a timeline to show when money most likely to be short and it is this ability to see around corners that saved the bacon of many companies on a week-to-week basis throughout most of 2020.
+Getting to grips with cashflow shot right to the top of every determined business’s to-do list in 2020 and has remained just as critical throughout 2021, which continues to be a year of gradual recovery at best.
+A cashflow forecast plots anticipated income and expenses on a timeline to show when money most likely to be short and it is this ability to see around corners that saved the bacon of many companies on a week-to-week basis throughout the last few years.

 You can be the most popular business on the block and outwardly look incredibly successful, but if you’re not in control of your cashflow (a standard time period for cashflow projection is 12 months, FYI, but you should work on it at least once a week) you are at risk of losing everything at any given moment.